 What are the downsides of taking an online class?

-- Less face-to-face interaction: It’s true that in an online class, the majority of your interactions won’t be in person, but you aren’t in the class alone.
+- Less face-to-face interaction: While this is a benefit to some students, others may find that they miss the face-to-face aspect of an in-person class.
+It’s true that in an online class the majority of your interactions won’t be in person, but remember that you aren’t in the class alone.
 Your professor and classmates will all be logging on to access class materials.
 You will communicate via email, chat, videoconferences, and telephone calls.
 If you live near the school’s campus, you can meet up with your peers for study sessions or drop by during your professor’s office hours.
 The flexibility to meet in person or online is a necessity to some, especially those who are juggling work, family, and school commitments.

 - No instant feedback: In a classroom, a professor is there to ask questions, call on students, and respond to their comments and concerns.
 The professor of your online course isn’t necessarily available when you are, especially if you are taking an asynchronous course.
 If you don’t understand something, it’s up to you to email the professor and wait for a response.
 This frustrates some students, but others aren’t held back any more than they would be in traditional classrooms.
 They know that their professors aren’t their only resources.
 They have the internet, dictionaries, textbooks, and their classmates’ phone numbers at their disposal.